jiv-e/preact-widget-boilerplate/README.md

 ## Usage
 ### Install Node.js
 Tested and recommended Node.js version is written in [.nvmrc](.nvmrc) file.
-The right version of Node.js can be installed in many ways on your system.
+There's many ways to install Node.js on your system.
 Here's some tips.

 #### Mac OS and Linux
 Use [NVM](https://github.com/creationix/nvm).
 You can find NVM install instructions [here](https://github.com/creationix/nvm#installation).
 After installing run the following command in the project root to use the right version of Node.js.